-With the course of time it was inhabited by families and prominent figures of Havana’s society such as: Pedro Beltrán de Santa Cruz, Count of San Juan de Jaruco; Josefa Catalina de Santa Cruz, sister of the Marquise of Cárdenas de Monte Hermoso; the Family of the Marquis de Casa Peñalver, among others.
+It is a property steeped in history since its inception, because over time it was inhabited by families and prominent personalities of Havana society such as: Pedro Beltrán de Santa Cruz, Count of San Juan de Jaruco; Josefa Catalina de Santa Cruz, sister of the Marquesa de Cárdenas de Monte Hermoso; The Family of the Marqués de Casa Peñalver, among others.

-The most distinguished personalities that visited the city were lavished and hosted here, amongst them: The Baron Alexander von Humboldt, the eminent German scientist, and three French princes: the Count of Beaujolais, and the Dukes of Montpensier and Orleans; the latter was afterwards crowned as King Louis Philippe of France.
+The house hosted and lavished the most distinguished personalities who visited the city: Baron Alexander de Humboldt, the eminent German scientist, was one of them, and three French princes: the Count of Beaujolais, and the Dukes of Montpensier and Orleans (the latter was afterwards crowned as King Louis Philippe of France).

-Today, the Beltrán de Santa Cruz is a full of charm hotel ,very intimate and in a great location (only a few steps away from Plaza Vieja, one of the most beautiful and full of life squares of the city).
+Today the Beltrán de Santa Cruz is a cozy, intimate, charming inn with only 11 rooms, in a privileged location, only a few steps away from Plaza Vieja (Old Square), one of the most beautiful and full of life in the historic center.

-Rooms are large and beautiful.
-They feature a colonial décor and stylish furniture but most of them have no windows or views and, be aware, the narrow-steep stairs up to the second floor rooms is not suitable for people with even mild mobility difficulties.
-There are rooms on the ground floor that are accessible for wheel chairs.
+The rooms are spacious and beautiful, featuring a colonial décor and with stylish wooden furniture, incorporating modern comforts.
+The narrow-steep stairs, original to the building, up to the second floor rooms is not suitable for people with mobility difficulties.
+There are rooms on the ground floor that are wheelchair accessible.